waggle-sensor/summer2021/Razin/daily_blog.md

         - [Common OpenCV Methods](https://medium.com/analytics-vidhya/top-5-inevitable-methods-for-beginners-in-opencv-using-python-9ff8e7ddb5ae)
     - attended CELS student social

-## Week 3: 6/28–7/2
+### Week 3: 6/28–7/2
 - Monday
+  - continued working on optical flow code
+       - uploaded images of Dense Optical Flow generations to GitHub
+         - experimented with different "zooms" (how zoomed-in we are to areas of interest in radar scans) and different numbers of frames (optical from from just two consecutive radar images vs. five)
+         - included readMe.txt with questions, thoughts
+         - also working on these generations for other the data, i.e., differential reflectivity and velocity, in addition to the reflectivity data
-  - continued working on optical flow code, now transitioning to [Lucas-Kanade Optical Flow in OpenCV](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html)
+       - starting to transition to method of [Lucas-Kanade Optical Flow in OpenCV](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html)